Common Furnace Error Codes

 Pressure switch closed when inducer off

 Faulty pressure switch or control board.
+Book a professional repair.

 Pressure switch did not close